This retired baseball player built the largest Black-owned McDonald’s franchise operation. Now he’s suing the fast-food chain for its ‘racist’ policies.

 “These numbers are not a coincidence; they are the result of McDonald’s intentionally racist policies and practices toward Black franchisees,” Washington’s lawsuit alleges.

 Black senior executives who objected to the company’s policies suffered swift retaliation, the lawsuit alleged.
-During Easterbook’s and Kempczinski’s leadership, the number of Black vice presidents and higher officer roles dropped from 42 to 7.
+During Easterbook’s and Kempczinski’s leadership, the number of Black vice presidents and higher officer roles dropped from 42 to seven.

-Washington’s lawsuit alleges that McDonald’s system is stacked against Black franchisees who make, on average, less than $700,000 in annual sales per store than White owners, which he said directly results from the company’s discriminatory policies that favor White owners.
+Washington’s lawsuit alleges McDonald’s system is stacked against Black franchisees who make, on average, $700,000 less in annual sales per store than White owners, which he said directly results from the company’s discriminatory policies that favor White owners.

 McDonald’s charges fees to franchisees for the right to operate a restaurant for 20 years, typically on land and in buildings owned by the company.
 Franchisees make minimum monthly base rent payments on top of rent payments calculated on a percentage of gross sales revenue, an amount that varies from store to store.
 Owners pay all operational costs, including property tax and maintenance, monthly service fees and royalties calculated on the percentage of sales, as well as contribute to collective advertising.
 At the end of the 20-year term, the lease must be renewed for franchisees to continue operating — a key point when McDonald’s can cap their growth.

-The disparities compound when Black owners like Washington are required to incur disproportionately high operational costs and low sales volume, the lawsuit alleges.
+The disparities compound when Black owners such as Washington are required to incur disproportionately high operational costs and low sales volume, the lawsuit alleges.
 The company grants rent relief at its discretion.
-But Washington alleges that McDonald’s disproportionately helps White franchisees while refusing similar requests from Black owners.
+But Washington alleges McDonald’s disproportionately helps White franchisees while refusing similar requests from Black owners.

-Washington, a former Michigan State track star who went on to help the Oakland A’s win the World Series in 1974, became a McDonald’s franchisee in 1980 at the age of 29.
-His first restaurant was located next to a public housing development in Rochester, New York, after the company steered him to a store in a distressed, predominantly Black neighborhood as his only option to enter the McDonald’s system, his lawsuit said.
+Washington, a former Michigan State track star who went on to help the Oakland A’s win the World Series in 1974, became a McDonald’s franchisee in 1980 at age 29.
+His first restaurant was located next to a public housing development in Rochester, N.Y., after the company steered him to a store in a distressed, predominantly Black neighborhood as his only option to enter the McDonald’s system, his lawsuit said.

 When stores became available in suburban Rochester in the early 1990s, Washington said McDonald’s blocked the sale even though he had struck a deal with the White owner to purchase the restaurants.
 Instead, the company approved the sale to a White owner.
 The field-office executive who blocked the sale, Mike Andres, went on to become president of McDonald’s USA.

-Around 2011, Washington said he had finalized a deal to purchase a store in the predominantly White suburb of University Heights near Cleveland — but said McDonald’s abruptly intervened and awarded the store to a White operator.
+Around 2011, Washington said he had finalized a deal to purchase a store in the predominantly White suburb of University Heights near Cleveland — but said McDonald’s intervened and awarded the store to a White operator.

-A McDonald’s spokesman told The Post that the company does not place franchisees into specific restaurants.
-It only makes recommendations, and that franchisees are the ones who decide which restaurants they purchase and who they sell to.
+A McDonald’s spokesman told The Post the company does not place franchisees into specific restaurants.
+It only makes recommendations, and the franchisees are the ones who decide which restaurants they purchase and to whom they sell.

 After Washington complained that inner-city stores were losing value while White suburban stores continued to prosper and that Black franchisees’ stores were being evaluated unfairly within a corporate franchising committee, he said he was removed from the committee, according to the lawsuit.

-To make matters worse, Washington said McDonald’s demanded that he make massive capital investments into the same restaurants it would eventually take from him — expenditures that benefited White franchisees that the company had approved to purchase his stores.
+Washington said McDonald’s demanded that he make massive capital investments into the same restaurants it would eventually take from him — expenditures that benefited White franchisees the company had approved to purchase his stores.

 The mandate to quickly modernize restaurants under Easterbrook’s and Kempczinski’s leadership forced Black franchisees who had successfully managed to operate low-volume stores at a profit to take on increasing debt, creating a growing cash-flow gap, the lawsuit said.
 Washington accused McDonald’s of accommodating White franchisees’ requests for more time to complete the required renovations while denying the same opportunity to most Black franchisees.